chrissmall22/openstack-vagrant/README.md

 # Installation

-You can download an install for your system from [here](http://www.vagrantup.com/downloads.html)
+You can download the Vagrant client for your system from [here](http://www.vagrantup.com/downloads.html)

 # Usage

 Vagrant is a tool for creating development/test environments.
 The environment created for this project is as follows:

-1 x DevStack Control/Compute VM for OVS
++ 1 x DevStack Control/Compute VM for OVS
-1 x DevStack Compute VM for OVS
++ 1 x DevStack Compute VM for OVS
-1 x DevStack with ML2 (without OVS Mechanism Driver)
++ 1 x DevStack with ML2 (without OVS Mechanism Driver)
-1 x Mininet VM
++ 1 x Mininet VM

 It's assumed you already have an OVSDB development environment set up.